ifmeorg/ifme/README.md

 http://www.postgresql.org/download/

 The steps below should be straightforward for Linux and OSX users.
-Windows users please refer to this [guide](https://gist.github.com/KelseyDH/11198922) for troubleshooting tips on setup.
+Windows users please refer to this [guide](https://gist.github.com/KelseyDH/11198922) for tips on setup.

 After cloning the app on your local machine, in your terminal run the following commands to get it up and running: